yusufozturk/panther/docs/gitbook/operations/runbooks.md

  * re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.
  * There is the possibility of duplicate data ingested if the failures had partial results.

+## panther-metrics-api
+The `panther-metrics-api` lambda handles requests for metric data by properly translating them to CloudWatch requests and then translating the results back.

+ Failure Impact
+ * Failure of this lambda will prevent requests for metric data.

 ## panther-organization
 This ddb table stores general settings about an organizations.